Ceci007/react-dashboard/README.md

 ##  🧐 Admin Dashboard

-> This is a page made with React.Js and Tailwind css framework, it has a light and dark theme.
+> This is a page made with React.Js and Tailwind css framework, it has a light and dark theme and 3 types of charts.

 ![app screenshot](./app_screenshot.png)